cakebatterandsprinkles/portfolio-gatsby/src/posts/internet.md

 In a **Wide Area Network (WAN)** computers can be physically away from each other.
 A WAN covers a wider area, an entire city, a country or even the whole world.
 A WAN simply connects LANs to each other.
 The internet is a worldwide public WAN.
 Signals in this network can be encrypted, but it is still less secure than a LAN.
 WANs also require more specialized devices and data has to travel for long distances, so WANs are more expensive to build.

 **Wi-Fi (Wireless Fidelity) network** uses radio waves instead of cables.
 Wi-Fi Network can also referred to as **WLAN**, which stands for "Wireless Local Area Network."

+The most powerful computers in the networks are **servers.** A server is a computer that provides data to other computers, it is like a library that is open 24/7.

 Now, we should talk about **Heinrich Hertz**, a german scientist from 1800's that studied electricity that was going on and off very quickly, therefore creating electromagnetic waves.
 Some time after his death, scientists decided to use his name to describe how fast the electricity was turning on and off in a second.
 For example, 1 Hz meant there was 1 cycle happening in 1 second (on and off).
 500 Hz meant there were 500 cycles happening in 1 second.
 So to make it more simple, we can say Hz is a unit for defining frequency.